 1867.
 Ericht Linen Works was established.

 1868.
 29th January.
-First concert of the Choral Society, led by contralto Helen Kirk.
+First concert of the Blairgowrie and Rattray Choral Society, formed in 1867, at Brown Street Chapel, led by conductor John Smith and featured contralto Helen Kirk.

 1868.
 29th May.
 Second concert of the Choral Society.

 1869.
 29th January.
 Third concert of the Choral Society.